 Something’s happening, Hayley Harrison’s blog started October 2011

-Thanks also to Ros Rigby, Programme Director, The Sage Gateshead and Director of New Writing North Claire Malcolm, for their insights and evidence for this paper.
+Thanks also to Ros Rigby, Programme Director, The Sage Gateshead and Claire Malcolm, Director of New Writing North for insights and evidence used in this paper.